vulsdoc/vuls/docs/usage-report.md

 ignoreCves = ["CVE-2016-6314"]
 ```

-## Example: IgnoreCves of a contianer
+## Example: IgnoreCves of a container

 - config.toml